A complete guide to AMD eyefinity

 For work eyefinity does not make any sense.
 In fact its better to have multiple independent monitors.
 Its easier to move, maximise and restore windows.

-Everyone uses multi monitors now a days, why is it so difficult then?
+Everyone uses multi monitors nowadays, why is it so difficult then?

 People have been using multi monitors for more than two decades and almost all offices have multi monitors for their employees to work.
 The setup is quite easy - You just need to plugin with the supported port and the system recognizes it automatically.
 You go to the display settings section and just rearrange based on the physical layout and you are done.